 On Article 18 of the Basic Law, in addition to repeating the argument made by the Explanation, Li added:

 To correctly understand Article 18 of the Basic Law is to not understand it narrowly.
-A constitutional law enacted in our country must not be understood textually as under the common law, but the principle and connotation of that constitutional law must be understood.
+A constitutional law enacted in our country must not be given a textualist interpretation as under the common law, but the principle and connotation of that constitutional law must be understood.